-PSAT: Approximately 50% of students in the class of 2019 chose to take the PSAT exam as 11th graders, with two to four students recognized each year as Commended Students or National Merit Scholars.
+PSAT: 100% of students in the class of 2019 chose to take the PSAT exam as 11th graders, with 2-4 students recognized each year as Commended Students or National Merit Scholars.

 SAT: Totino-Grace does not provide an average SAT score due to the small number of students choosing to take the SAT.

 Totino-Grace provides a full slate of co-curricular athletics and activities, with approximately 95% of students participating in at least one activity annually.
 The school’s athletic programs, academic clubs, and fine arts programs have a statewide reputation for excellence and achievement.
 Totino-Grace is a member of the Northwest Suburban Conference.